LOHC and art – a paradox?

 February 18, 2020

 What are the answers art can provide to one of the most important questions of our time – the realization of a sustainable energy economy?
 How do innovations change our everyday life?
-The young artist Jonas Roßmeißl has pursued these questions and has made his perspective tangible by using the liquid hydrogen carrier dibenzyltoluene for his artwork.
+The young artist Jonas Roßmeißl has pursued these questions and has made his perspective tangible by using the toluene-based liquid hydrogen carrier for his artwork.
 His work is currently on view as part of the exhibition “Verletzbare Subjekte” at the Center for Contemporary Art in Berlin’s Zitadelle.

 With deafening noise, the heavy chain of an armoured vehicle is set in motion.
 Involuntarily some of the visitors put their hands to their ears.
 The machine causing these noises is located in the middle of a wide room.
 On the sidewalls there are large marble statues, the brick walls are roughly plastered with white paint.
 The electric motor that drives the chain lights up blue.
 It runs unevenly, bumps – as if it were disturbed – over a slab of granite.
 A transparent yellowish liquid covers the stone.
 It is the Liquid Organic Hydrogen Carrier – short: LOHC, from the Hydrogenious LOHC Technologies GmbH.